 Open: 24 hours

-A must-see is the Titanic Quarter, where you can stop off at the very spot that the massive ship was built.
-There are also a number of shops, restaurants, and landmarks to be found – so a walking tour of the city is a great idea.
+A must-see is the Titanic Quarter, where you can stop at the very spot where the massive ship was built.
+There are also many shops, restaurants, and landmarks to be found – so a walking tour of the city is a great idea.
+You’ll love trying some of the traditional Irish foods you’ll find in the city, and you may want to know the difference between Dublin and Belfast before you go.

 Stroll through the Botanical Gardens, see the Queen’s University, and go watch a Belfast Giant’s game at the SSE Arena.
-Why not spend a night here too and book one of the dazzling Belfast accommodations on offer.
+There are also many things to do with kids in Belfast that you’ll want to check out.